 - Card games, board games and books – they are all provided at each kitchen hut for evening entertainment.

-- Hiking gaiters – they track is well maintained and you will not need these
+- Hiking gaiters – the track is well maintained and you will not need these

 The coastal section of the Tasman National Park is one of the most rugged, beautiful parts of Australia you can ever imagine, boasting the highest sea cliffs in the southern hemisphere, eucalypt forests, dolerite columns and epic Southern Ocean views.

-In terms of the terrain, we would both say that it is the best, most well-graded multi-day track we’ve ever hiked here in Australia.
+In terms of the terrain, we would both say that the Three Capes Track is the best, most well-graded multi-day track we’ve ever hiked here in Australia.

 Beyond one litre for the first day’s walk, you do not need to bring any drinking water, sterilisation tablets or filters with you for the entire hike.